RitthujaKandasamy/Sign_language/README.md

 Run `app.py`

 When the webcam vieo has loaded, press 'a' on the keyboard to activate the logging mode.
-By pressing '0' to '9' data get saved in `keypoint.csv`; whereby the first column represents the class labels (pressed keys) and the other columns are the normalized keypoints an distances (
+By pressing '0' to '9' data get saved in `keypoint.csv`; whereby the first column represents the class labels (pressed keys) and the other columns are the normalized keypoints an distances.
+To save class labels extending from '10' to potentially '35', you can press alphabet keys (capital letters) from 'A' to 'Z', respectively.